amandewatnitrr/kubernetes-tutorial/kubernetes-lesson-4.md

 ## What is Ingress ??

 >[!IMPORTANT]
 >Ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
-Traffic routing is controlled by rules defined on the Ingress resource.
+Traffic routing is controlled by rules defined on the Ingress resource.<br/><br/>Ingress provides a single point of entry into the cluster making it easier to manage applications and troubleshoot routing issues.

 - It makes your HTTP (or HTTPS) network service available using a protocol-aware configuration mechanism, that understands web concepts like URIs, hostnames, paths, and more.
 The Ingress concept lets you map traffic to different backends based on rules you define via the Kubernetes API.